openflighthpc/build.openflighthpc.org/docs/source/architecture/partials/workflow-install.rst

 Install Architect
 -----------------

 Architect is a Ruby tool that requires Ruby 2.5+ to operate.
-This can use an existing Ruby installation on the machine being used to generate templates (for more information see the Architect installation guide).

 In this guide, the installation will use Flight Core to provide both the Ruby environment and command line helpers.